pixelistik/request_log_analyzer/README.md

 ### InfluxDB

     $ request_log_analyzer -t 5 \
+        --quiet \
         --influxdb-write-url "http://localhost:8086/write?db=metrics" \
         --influxdb-tags type=publisher,time=5min \
         crx-quickstart/logs/request.log

-This will analyze the latest 5 minutes of the log file, then push it to an InfluxDB server running on localhost, storing the results in the database `metrics` as the measurement `request_log` with the fields `time_max`, `time_min` etc.
+This will analyze the latest 5 minutes of the log file, then push it to an InfluxDB server running on localhost, storing the results in the database `metrics` as the measurement `request_log` with the fields `time_max`, `time_min` etc. The result will not be displayed in the terminal.

 `--influxdb-tags` are an optional way to identify and categorize your measurements, in this example the tags `type=publisher` and `time=5min` are set.